MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/android/index.md

     ```

 ## Handling the challenge
-In this example, the challenge sent by `UserLoginCSecurityCheck` is the same one sent by `PinCodeAttempts`: the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.
+In this example, the challenge sent by `UserLoginSecurityCheck` is the same one sent by `PinCodeAttempts`: the number of remaining attempts to login (`remainingAttempts`), and an optional `errorMsg`.
 The `handleChallenge` method is responsible for collecting the username and password from the user.

 ## Submitting the credentials
 Once the credentials have been collected, use the `WLChallengeHandler`'s `submitChallengeAnswer(JSONObject answer)` method to send an answer back to the security check.
-In this example, `UserLoginCSecurityCheck` expects *key:value*s called `username` and `password`.
+In this example, `UserLoginSecurityCheck` expects *key:value*s called `username` and `password`.
 Optionally, it also accepts a boolean `rememberMe` key that will tell the security check to remember this user for a longer period.
 In the sample application, this is collected using a boolean value from a checkbox in the login form.

 `credentials` is a `JSONObject` containing `username`, `password` and `rememberMe`: